Sandstedt/unity-example-new-input-system/README.md

 **This branch contains an optimized VR version running max speed (90 fps) on a Oculus Quest 2**

-Example for showcasing performence issues in the new input system in Unity 2020.2 containing a simple character controller.
+Example for showcasing the new input system in Unity 2020.2 containing a simple character controller.

 The main branch is using the old input manager, and the branch new is using the new input system.